(Entering 2016-17 Season)

 Although SDSU struggled the following two seasons, Fisher and the Aztecs enjoyed one of the best seasons in school history in 2005-06.
 Expectations were high from the outset as the conference media picked SDSU as the team to beat in the MW, something that had never happened in the Scarlet and Black's Division I history.
 In addition, the league media also bestowed on SDSU the titles of player of the year (Marcus Slaughter), first-team all-conference (Slaughter and Brandon Heath) and newcomer of the year (Mohamed Abukar).

 And that was just the beginning.
 San Diego State won a then-Division I school-record 24 games, the regular-season conference crown and the league tournament title en route to a bid in the NCAA tournament.
-At season's end, Heath had been named an AP honorable mention All-American, the MW player of the year and a first-team all-league selection, while teammates Slaughter (MW tournament MVP, first-team all-MW) and Abukar (second-team all-conference) also garnered attention.
+At season's end, Heath was named an AP honorable mention All-American, the MW player of the year and a first-team all-league selection, while teammates Slaughter (MW tournament MVP, first-team all-MW) and Abukar (second-team all-conference) also garnered attention.

 In 2007-08, the winning trend was carried on by a junior-laden team that finished 20-13 and earned another appearance in the NIT.
 The Aztecs became the first team in the school's Division I history to record three straight 20-win seasons and three consecutive postseason berths.